awsdocs/amazon-athena-user-guide/doc_source/parsing-JSON.md

 Use the following tips to read JSON\-encoded data:
 + Choose the right SerDe, a native JSON SerDe, `org.apache.hive.hcatalog.data.JsonSerDe`, or an OpenX SerDe, `org.openx.data.jsonserde.JsonSerDe`\.
 For more information, see [JSON SerDe Libraries](json-serde.md)\.
-+ Make sure that each JSON\-encoded record is represented on a separate line\.
++ Make sure that each JSON\-encoded record is represented on a separate line, not pretty\-printed\.
+**Note**
+The SerDe expects each JSON document to be on a single line of text with no line termination characters separating the fields in the record\.
+If the JSON text is in pretty print format, you may receive an error message like HIVE\_CURSOR\_ERROR: Row is not a valid JSON Object or HIVE\_CURSOR\_ERROR: JsonParseException: Unexpected end\-of\-input: expected close marker for OBJECT when you attempt to query the table after you create it\.
+For more information, see [JSON Data Files](https://github.com/rcongiu/Hive-JSON-Serde#json-data-files) in the OpenX SerDe documentation on GitHub\.
 + Generate your JSON\-encoded data in case\-insensitive columns\.
 + Provide an option to ignore malformed records, as in this example\.